LakeinLove/Mage-The-Awakening/Magic/Spells/Disciple/Quicken Corpse.md

 Zombies have as much Health as the living creature their corpse came from had, but suffer damage as though they are under the effects of [[Death]] [[Mage Armour]].
 They do not fall unconscious through damage, or bleed when filled with lethal damage, and are only destroyed when their last Health box is filled with aggravated damage.

-**+1 Reach:** The mage may create a zombie suitable for combat.
+**+1 [[Reach]]:** The mage may create a zombie suitable for combat.
 It uses its dot-rating as a dice pool for attacks, and has a Defence 3, Initiative 1, and Speed 6.

-**+2 Reach:** The mage may spend a point of Mana to imbue the zombie with exceptional physical prowess. zombie has Defence 5, Initiative 3, and Speed 8.
+**+2 [[Reach]]:** The mage may spend a point of Mana to imbue the zombie with exceptional physical prowess. zombie has Defence 5, Initiative 3, and Speed 8.